8/6/2025

 speaker

 Yeah, I'll comment, and I'm sure Ron will have a perspective on this as well.
-I think that we've seen, we've talked about an improving pricing environment, I think, for a couple of quarters now.
-I think one thing that started to kick in for us is the increased discipline and focus that Scott and his leadership team on the -to-market side have brought, where we're being very thoughtful about how we're negotiating discounts with our customers, as well as how we're negotiating commitments, committed revenue from those customers.
-And then that's very important, and I think you can see that in our record RPO.
+You know, I think that we've seen, you know, we've talked about an improving pricing environment, I think, for a couple of quarters now.
+I think one thing that started to kick in for us is the increased discipline and focus that Scott and his leadership team on the go-to-market side have brought, where we're being very thoughtful about how we're negotiating discounts with our customers, as well as how we're negotiating commitments, committed revenue from those customers.
+And that's very important, and I think you can see that in our record RPO.

 speaker

-Yeah, and I think the only thing I would add to that, in addition to kind of that internal discipline, is kind of what we're seeing in the macro.
-One, I think with the consolidation in the industry, that's created stability.
-I think we're also seeing just kind of a post 2024, where we did see some acceleration.
+Yeah, and I think the only thing I would add to that, in addition to kind of that internal discipline is kind of what we're seeing in the macro.
+One, I think with the consolidation in the industry, that's created some stability.
+I think we're also seeing, you know, just kind of a post, you know, 2024 where we did see some acceleration.
 I think we're seeing stability.
-We're seeing that not only in the second quarter, but in the negotiations and renewal conversations we're having for Q3 and Q4, where we're seeing stability.
-And so I think that trend line, we see things favorable through at least the end of the year.
+We're seeing that, you know, not only in the second quarter, but, you know, in the negotiations and, you know, renewal conversations we're having for Q3 and, you Q4 where we're seeing stability.
+And so I think that trend line, you know, we see favorable through at least the end of the year.

 speaker